Gyanendu01/Python-Practice-Problems/Problem 25/README.md

 ## EXPECTED OUTPUT

 ### OUTPUT
-        Enter 5 years from the keyboard without spaces 2022 2024 2020 1967 2035 1956 2004
+        Enter some years from the keyboard without spaces 2022 2024 2020 1967 2035 1956 2004

         Provided years: